 This greenway runs for about three miles along Muddy Creek on the west side of Winston-Salem.
 The first section was opened in 2006.
 It was extended north to Robinhood Road in 2009 and further northward in 2010.
 Further extensions are planned.

 From Silas Creek Parkway, go west on Country Club Road to Meadowlark Road.
-Turn right, go 0.5 mile to an unpaved entrance on the right just before the schools.
+Turn right, go 0.5 mile to the entrance for Jamison Park just before the schools.
 Proceed down the hill to the parking area.
 From Robinhood Road turn left onto Meadowlark or use the small parking area at Robinhood Rd. (see North Section, below).